Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Introduction

-One way to sidestep this depth barrier is to let the model \emph{write its own scratch-pad} of intermediate tokens.
+One way to sidestep this depth barrier is to let the model \emph{write a scratch-pad} of intermediate tokens.
 Chain-of-Thought (CoT) prompting, process supervision, and reinforcement learning (RL) encourage models to emit multi-step rationales before producing the final answer~\citep{wei2022chain,uesato2022solving,wang2023math,yao2024tree,kumar2024training}.
-Generating and consuming these extra tokens effectively increases the computational depth in proportion to the rationale length, enabling transformers to solve dynamic-programming benchmarks~\citep{feng2024towards} and to recognize regular languages with linear decoding depth~\citep{merrill2023expresssive}.
-Yet, the main drawback is the need for supervision over intermediate steps, which is expensive or might be unavailable.
+Generating and consuming these extra tokens increases the computational depth with the rationale length, enabling transformers to solve dynamic-programming benchmarks~\citep{feng2024towards} and to recognize regular languages with linear decoding depth~\citep{merrill2024expressive}.
+The main drawback is the need for supervision over intermediate steps, which is expensive or might be unavailable.

 A complementary avenue is to \emph{recycle hidden states}.
-Segment-level recurrence in memory-augmented transformers~\citep{weston2014memory,graves2014neural} enables the re-feeding of hidden states across segments~\citep{dai2019transformerxl,raecompressive2019,bulatov2022recurrent,chevalier2023adapting,armt}, whereas state-space models achieve long-range interactions by leveraging linear dynamical systems~\citep{gu2021s4,gu2023mamba}.
-Recurrence deepens the network without emitting extra tokens, but the maximum number of recurrent steps is still limited by the input length. \emph{Adaptive Computation Time} (ACT)~\citep{graves2016adaptive} removes this upper bound entirely: the model learns to allocate a variable number of layer updates to each token, halting once further computation is predicted to be unhelpful.
+Segment-level recurrence in memory-augmented transformers~\citep{weston2014memory,graves2014neural} enables the re-feeding of hidden states across segments~\citep{dai2019transformerxl,raecompressive2019,rmt_2022,chevalier2023adapting,armt}, whereas state-space models achieve long-range interactions by leveraging linear dynamical systems~\citep{gu2021s4,gu2023mamba}.
+Recurrence deepens the network without emitting extra tokens, but the number of recurrent steps is still limited by the input length. \emph{Adaptive Computation Time} (ACT)~\citep{graves2016adaptive} removes this upper bound entirely: the model learns to allocate a variable number of layer updates to each token, halting once further computation is predicted to be unhelpful.
 In principle, ACT grants transformers \emph{unbounded effective depth} while preserving parameter efficiency, which is an appealing property for reasoning tasks that require widely varying amounts of computation.